ARM-software/psa-api/doc/crypto/api/ops/encap.rst

-.. function:: psa_decapsulate_key
+.. function:: psa_decapsulate

     .. summary::
         Uses a private key to decapsulate an encapsulation received from a counter party.

-    .. param:: const psa_key_id_t * counterparty_key
+    .. param:: const psa_key_id_t * peer_key
         Public key of the peer.
 The peer key must be in the same format that `psa_import_key()` accepts for the public key type corresponding to the type of ``private_key``.
 That is, this function performs the equivalent of :code:`psa_import_key(..., peer_key, peer_key_length)`, with key attributes indicating the public key type corresponding to the type of ``private_key``.
 For example, for ECC keys, this means that peer_key is interpreted as a point on the curve that the private key is on.
 The standard formats for public keys are documented in the documentation of `psa_export_public_key()`.

+    .. param:: size_t peer_key_length
+        Size of the ``encapsulation`` buffer in bytes.

     .. param:: const psa_key_id_t * private_key
-        Identifier of the key belonging to the person to whom the encapsulated message has been sent.
+        Identifier of the key belonging to the person receiving the encapsulated message.
         It must be an asymmetric key pair.
-        The private half of the key pair must permit the usage `PSA_KEY_USAGE_ENCAPSULATE_KEY`
+        The private half of the key pair must permit the usage `PSA_KEY_USAGE_DECAPSULATE`

     .. param:: conts uint8_t * encapsulation
         Buffer containing the encapsulated key that was received from the counterparty.

     .. param:: size_t encapsulation_size
         Size of the ``encapsulation`` buffer in bytes.

     .. param:: psa_algorithm_t alg
         The encapsulation algorithm to use: a value of type `psa_algorithm_t` such that :code:`PSA_ALG_IS_ENCAPSULATION(alg)` is true.